-In these cases, a social worker will first look to identify family members who may be able to care for their relative or friends child to help the child to stay within the family and not have to be placed with foster carers who are not known to the child.
-This is likely to be an extremely emotional time for families who want to commit to caring for their relative or friends child.
-This is why an assessment is completed with family and friends who wish to be considered as foster carers.
+In these cases, a social worker will first look to identify family members who may be able to care for their relative or friend's child to help the child to stay within the family and not have to be placed with foster carers who are not known to the child.
+This is likely to be an extremely emotional time for families who want to commit to caring for their relative or friend's child.
+An assessment is completed with family and friends who wish to be considered as foster carers to make sure the child or children will be safe and well looked after and that they meet the requirements of a foster carer.